 - fiber rich foods

 - healthy fats

 - low glycemic load foods

 - raw pastured dairy

 - organic and pastured meats and eggs

-The diabetic friendly foods listed above can help control blood glucose levels and shed pounds, two important strategies for preventing and reversing type 2 diabetes.
+The foods listed above can help control blood glucose levels and shed pounds, two important strategies for managing this condition.
 Low glycemic load foods are beneficial to people with diabetes and prediabetes.

 Sugary, processed and starchy foods are quickly converted into glucose in the bloodstream.
-Stick to low glycemic foods such as stone fruits, non-starchy vegetables, nuts, coconut, seeds, berries, avocados, free-range eggs and wild-caught fish to reverse type 2 diabetes naturally.
+Stick to low glycemic foods such as stone fruits, non-starchy vegetables, nuts, coconut, seeds, berries, avocados, free-range eggs and wild-caught fish.

-Following a structured diabetes friendly eating plan is a great way to lose weight and attain remission of prediabetes and type 2 diabetes.
-A type 2 diabetes friendly diet and lifestyle can also reduce the need for medications and the undesirable side-effects they impose.
+Following a structured diabetes friendly eating plan is a great way to lose weight and attain remission.
+A health friendly diet and lifestyle can also reduce the need for medications and the undesirable side-effects they impose.